 Please note that this post may contain affiliate links.
 You can read my full affiliate disclosure at the bottom of the page.

-Many vegetable plants that are great to grow in a container garden.
-In this post we go over good vegetables for container gardening for beginners.
+Many vegetable plants are great to grow in a container garden.
+In this post, we go over good vegetables for container gardening for beginners.

 It can be good for beginners to stick to easier to grow vegetables in a container garden and then work your way up to vegetable plants that require more attention to detail when growing them.

 Related Reading: Fast Growing Garden Vegetables